 Thank you for your interest in learning more about me.
 My work has grown out of my interest in relationships and the central role they play in our lives.
 Be it with our friends, children, partners, strangers, our community, the earth or oneself – the quality of your interactions will go a long way in determining your satisfaction with your life.

-We all are affected by the parenting we receive and the circumstances that surround us.
+We all are affected by the parenting we received and the circumstances that surround us.
 I grew up in New York and had a rocky experience with the schools I attended.
 I rarely found myself engaged in my classes.
 I liked being with my friends, and some of the teachers I had, but the longer I went to school the less value I found in it.

 My parents moved to California during my teen years I did study hard enough to eventually enroll at UCLA.
 Not knowing what to major in, I signed up for a Psychology class and discovered a more interactive learning environment.
 The professor often had us break into dyads and small groups and discuss various issues.
 Being encouraged to learn from each other and not just the teacher really engaged me.
 At one point I looked at the professor and decided I wanted his job.
 I too wanted to make education relevant and involving.